google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The Bottom Line

-After 6+ months of real-world use — here is our final word.
+After extensive real-world use — here is our final word.

 What Jackery Got Right